lioil987/nct/README.md

-this tool privide a easy access for copy files from web or local into a local directory
-this tool is in duration of developing so .. if you find issue that is noraml and please report that thank you so much! requirment textual requests

-please see data.json file for more config it is ease to read that mean you can understand quickly without any problem and in the end i would be happy if you could leave a feedback for me

-this tool is under MIT licence
+This tool provides an easy access for copying files from the web or local sources into a local directory.
+Currently, this tool is in development, so if you find an issue, that is normal.
+Please report any issues you encounter.
+Thank you so much!
+Please see the data.json file for more configuration details; it is easy to read, which means you can understand it quickly without any problem.
+In the end, I would be happy if you could leave me feedback.
+This tool is under the MIT license.